Showing posts with label Children mental health. Show all posts

 How To Teach Kids Without Punishment?

-Regardless of the method, one of the most common effects of punishment is that it can lead children to resentment and defiance.
+Regardless of the methods, one of the most common effects of punishment is that it can lead children to resentment and defiance.
 It is important to make the right decision even when you're angry.
 Be cool and kind.

 The more rewards the children receive for righteousness, the more motivated they are to have good manners.
 Kids like to have feelings of merit and worthiness.
 And these do not happen by punishment.
 It would be more effective if you praise good behavior and reward kids for their efforts.
 Besides, try to have a consistent and fair manner with clear rules that are explained to kids.
 Handling disciplinary challenges with positive reinforcement can be a good alternative to any kind of punishment.
 For example, if you like to teach them to tidy their whole room, reinforce them for part of the tidiness they have done.
 Reinforcement is not need to be big as buying something.
 It can be a sign of praising as verbally, or your body language as a smile, eye contact, etc.